oracle/create-database-app/templates/mle-js-basic/README.md

 ### 5. Deploy the MLE Module

-Finally you can deploy the transpiled JavaScript code using the `deploy` script:
+Finally, you can deploy the transpiled JavaScript code using the `deploy` script:

 ```bash
 npm run deploy